A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Related Work

 \paragraph{Path-based Reasoning} Path-based methods use paths between entities for knowledge graph reasoning.
 Early methods like Path Ranking~\cite{lao2010relational, gardner2015efficient} collect relational paths as symbolic features for classification.
 Path-RNN~\cite{neelakantan2015compositional, das2017chains} and PathCon~\cite{wang2021relational} improve Path Ranking by learning the representations of paths with recurrent neural networks (RNN).
 However, these works operate on the full set of paths between two entities, which grows exponentially w.r.t.\ the path length.
 Typically, these methods can only be applied to paths with at most 3 edges.

 To avoid the exhaustive search of paths, many methods learn to sample important paths for reasoning.
 DeepPath~\cite{xiong2017deeppath} and MINERVA~\cite{das2017go} learn an agent to collect meaningful paths on the knowledge graph through reinforcement learning.
-Later works improve them by engineering the reward function~\cite{lin2018multi}, the search strategy~\cite{shen2018m}, or separating the agents for positive and negative paths~\cite{hildebrandt2020reasoning}. \citet{chen2018variational} and \citet{qu2020rnnlogic} use a variational formulation to learn a sparse prior for path sampling.
+These methods are hard to train due to the extremely sparse rewards.
+Later works improve them by engineering the reward function~\cite{lin2018multi} or the search strategy~\cite{shen2018m}, using multiple agents for positive and negative paths~\cite{hildebrandt2020reasoning} or for coarse- and fine-grained paths~\cite{zhang2022learning}. \cite{chen2018variational} and \cite{qu2020rnnlogic} use a variational formulation to learn a sparse prior for path sampling.
 Another category of methods utilizes the dynamic programming to search paths in a polynomial time.
 NeuralLP~\cite{yang2017differentiable} and DRUM~\cite{sadeghian2019drum} use dynamic programming to learn linear combination of logic rules.
 All-Paths~\cite{toutanova2016compositional} adopts a Floyd-Warshall-like algorithm to learn path representations between all pairs of entities.
 Recently, NBFNet~\cite{zhu2021neural} and RED-GNN~\cite{zhang2022knowledge} leverage a Bellman-Ford-like algorithm to learn path representations from a single-source entity to all entities.
 While dynamic programming methods achieve state-of-the-art results among path-based methods, they need to perform message passing on the full knowledge graph.
-By comparison, our \method learns a priority function and only explores a subset of paths, which is more scalable.
+By comparison, our \method learns a priority function and only explores a subset of paths, which is more scalable than existing dynamic programming methods.

 \paragraph{Efficient Graph Neural Networks} Our work is also related to efficient graph neural networks, since both try to improve the scalability of graph neural networks (GNNs).
 Sampling methods~\cite{hamilton2017inductive, chen2018fastgcn, huang2018adaptive, zeng2019graphsaint} reduce the cost of message passing by computing GNNs with a sampled subset of nodes and edges.
 Non-parametric GNNs~\cite{klicpera2018predict, wu2019simplifying, frasca2020sign, chen2020scalable} decouple feature propagation from feature transformation, and reduce time complexity by preprocessing feature propagation.
 However, both sampling methods and non-parametric GNNs are designed for homogeneous graphs, and it is not straightforward to adapt them to knowledge graphs.
 On knowledge graphs, RS-GCN~\cite{feeney2021relation} learns to sample neighborhood with reinforcement learning.
 DPMPN~\cite{xu2019dynamically} learns an attention to iteratively select nodes for message passing.
 SQALER~\cite{atzeni2021sqaler} first predicts important path types based on the query, and then applies GNNs on the subgraph extracted by the predicted paths.
 Our \method shares the same goal with these methods, but learns a neural priority function to iteratively select important paths.